mozilla/ee-consultant-guidelines/docs/getting_started.rst

 2. Fully Outsourced With Handover
 3. Partially Outsourced

-Depending on the relationship some of these guidelines may not be applicable.
+It is important to define the type of relationship before creating a contract and SOW.
+The type of relationship informs what the constultants and Mozilla are responsible for.

 ----